 Elohim:

-Genesis 1:1 uses the word Elohim to reference the God of Abraham, this is why later in verse 27 of that same chapter the text is translated as let “us” make man in “our” image.
-Even though the regular usage of the word is plural in this case it is singular.
-There are two interpretations that I’ve seen for this.
-First, is the Christian view that this is in reference to the Godhead of Father, Spirit, and Son, this concept is revealed in the gospels (Matthew 28:19, John 1:1, John 10:30, John 14:8-20).
-However, non-Messianic Jews (these are Jews who reject the gospel), may view it as God is the head of heaven’s army.
-In the new testament, Paul says that Christ is the head of the church and the church is the body of Christ (Ep 4:11-16) and he uses this analogy to say that the church is like a bride of Christ because when a man and woman are married that become one flesh, with husband as head and the wife as body and husbands are to emulate Christ and treat his wife as if she is his own body (Ep 5:21-30).
+Similarities to this concept exist in the New Testament as well.
+Paul says that Christ is the head of the church and the church is the body of Christ (Ep 4:11-16).
 Likewise, one interpretation of Genesis 1:1 is that Elohim is referring to the whole of all of heaven’s inhabitants, sons of God, cherubs, seraphs, angels, etc, and God is simply the head of heaven.
-In various scriptures in the old testament, God is referred to as the “Lord of heavens Army or Lord of hosts, ” which would fit with that concept.
-In other words, Genesis 1 is talking about the singular one God, but it is including anyone he is talking to in heaven who is with him.
-I think both of these explanations for the plural Elohim in Genesis 1 can be true at the same time.
-As a Christian I believe God is talking to at least one of the beings who are with him in heaven who is equal to him which would be the “Word” (the Son) who is with God and considered a part of God since the beginning according to John 1:1.
-Yet from an old testament perspective, before the knowledge of the son and the nature of the holy spirit had been fully revealed, God can be seen as speaking to the other heavenly host, specifically the “sons of God” mentioned in Genesis 6:4 and Psalms 82.
-For more on my understanding of the trinity check this out.
+In various scriptures in the Old Testament, God is referred to as the “Lord of heaven’s Army or Lord of hosts,” which would fit with that concept.
+However, Humans are explicitly made in the image of God, not angels, cherubim, and seraphim, so that idea falls short.
+Then there is the Christian view that this is about the Godhead, also known as the Trinity of God the Father, God the Son, and God the Spirit.
+This concept is revealed in the gospels (Matthew 28:19, John 1:1, John 10:30, John 14:8-20).
+In other words, Genesis 1 talks about the singular one God, but it includes anyone he is talking to in heaven who is with him.
+Both of these explanations for the plural Elohim in Genesis 1 can be true simultaneously.
+As a Christian I believe God is talking to at least one of the beings who are with him in the beginning that is apart of the Godhead who is equal to him which would be the “Word” (the Son) who is with God and considered a part of God since the beginning according to John 1:1.
+Yet from an Old Testament perspective, before the knowledge of the son and the nature of the Holy Spirit had been fully revealed, God can be seen as speaking to the other heavenly host, specifically the “sons of God” mentioned in Genesis 6:4 and Psalms 82.
+For more on the Trinity, check this out.

 Angels (Messengers):